On the Fitting ideals of anticyclotomic Selmer groups of elliptic curves with good ordinary reduction: Introduction

 \subsection{Acknowledgement}

 I would like to thank Rob Pollack and Masato Kurihara very much.
 Rob Pollack first suggested me to think about this problem when I was a PhD student and I was able to solve it after having the discussions with Masato Kurihara.
 In particular, I learned the idea of the proof of Lemma \ref{lem:p-stabilization} on the $p$-destabilization process from the discussion with Masato Kurihara at his home, January 3, 2017.
 The main result of this article partially refines that of \cite{kim-mazur-tate}.
+We are grateful to thank the referee for pointing out inaccuracies and unrefined writings.
+The explanation is greatly improved in the revised version following the referee's suggestions.